mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 ### Filter by submitted translations

 Filters users by the number of translations they have submitted, or when they submitted a translation.
-Note that a submitted translation does not mean it has necessarily been approved.
+Note that submitted translations are counted even if they have not been approved.

 You can set a minimum threshold, maximum threshold, start of date range, and/or end of date range for submitted translations.
 Fields can be left empty (e.g. setting the minimum threshold to 5 and leaving maximum blank will set the filter to those with 5 or more translations).